Stock Return Calculator

 Comparing active vs passive returns

 The most valuable return comparison for most investors: how did my portfolio return compare to a simple index fund over the same period?
-SPIVA reports (S&P's ongoing analysis) consistently show 70-90% of actively-managed and funds underperform their benchmark indices over 10+ year periods.
+SPIVA reports (an ongoing active-versus-passive scorecard) consistently show that 70-90% of actively-managed funds underperform their benchmark indices over 10+ year periods.
 This is largely driven by fees — active funds charge 1-2% annually; index funds charge 0.1-0.3%.
 Over 30 years at 7% pre-fee returns, a 1% fee difference compounds to 25% less final wealth.
 The calculator above gives you a number; compare it against the passive-alternative return for honest self-evaluation.

 The holding period that matters